 Full protection

-p=none — Monitor Mode
+p=none — Monitoring Mode (“Watch and Learn”)

 When to use: